boygao1992/StateBackPrototype/README.md

 ### 7. [FRP Zoo - Comparing many FRP implementations by reimplementing the same toy app in each](https://github.com/gelisam/frp-zoo)

-#### Classification
-Evan's presentation classifies FRP libraries into four categories according to the choices they make regarding dynamic graphs.
+> Evan's presentation classifies FRP libraries into four categories according to the choices they make regarding dynamic graphs.
 In our list of implementations at the top of this page, we tag each library with the category it belongs to, as well as the scenarios it can implement via dynamic graph changes.
 There are also other important distinctions between libraries which have nothing to do with dynamic graphs, whose corresponding tags are described in this section.
+**Static signal graph v.s.
+Dynamic signal graph **Higer-order FRP (any implementation allowing `Signal<Signal>` type) and Asynchronous data flow (e.g. ReactiveX implemented in Observer Pattern)
-- First-order FRP: from Evan's classification, an FRP library which only supports static graphs.
+> - First-order FRP: from Evan's classification, an FRP library which only supports static graphs.
-- High-order FRP: from Evan's classification, an FRP library in which event streams are infinite and the graphs can be changed by collapsing a signal of signals of values into a signal of values.
+> - High-order FRP: from Evan's classification, an FRP library in which event streams are infinite and the graphs can be changed by collapsing a signal of signals of values into a signal of values.
-- Asynchronous data flow: from Evan's classification, an FRP library in which fast event-processing nodes may receive more recent events than their slower neighbours.
+> - Asynchronous data flow: from Evan's classification, an FRP library in which fast event-processing nodes may receive more recent events than their slower neighbours.
 Some versions of this model support "cold" signals, in which the event processing is skipped if nobody is listening for the results.
-- Arrowized FRP: from Evan's classification, an FRP library in which graph nodes are automatons which may or may not tick each frame, depending on whether or not they are currently part of the graph.
+> - Arrowized FRP: from Evan's classification, an FRP library in which graph nodes are automatons which may or may not tick each frame, depending on whether or not they are currently part of the graph.
 Best for scenario 5.
 Another way to view this category is that the primary abstraction isn't signals, but functions between signals.
+**Separation of Discrete Signal and Continuous Signal**
-- Events and behaviours: an FRP library in which there are two kinds of reactive objects: behaviours hold a value at every point in time, while events only hold values when the event they represent occurs.
+> - Events and behaviours: an FRP library in which there are two kinds of reactive objects: behaviours hold a value at every point in time, while events only hold values when the event they represent occurs.
-- Signals: an FRP library in which all reactive values hold a value at every point in time.
+> - Signals: an FRP library in which all reactive values hold a value at every point in time.
 Typically, events are represented via Maybe.
-- Step signals: a separate representation for signals whose value only changes at specific points in time, typically when an event occurs.
+> - Step signals: a separate representation for signals whose value only changes at specific points in time, typically when an event occurs.
-- Continuous: an FRP library in the style of Conal Elliott, meaning that signals are functions from time to values.
+> - Continuous: an FRP library in the style of Conal Elliott, meaning that signals are functions from time to values.
 This built-in notion of time allows interpolation between values, and other time-based transformations.

 ### 8. [flapjax - Classic FRP](http://www.flapjax-lang.org/)
 ### 9. [Breaking down FRP](https://blog.janestreet.com/breaking-down-frp/)